Driving towards zero road deaths through an engaging educational playbook

 Design recommendations

-Based on insights I formed 56 recommendations across the experience.
+Based on insights I also formed 56 recommendations across the experience.
 These were grouped into 6 themes — language, features, layout, credibility, component and SEO.

 Minimum loveable product